Fellow TRA members and OTR attendees,

 Last, but certainly not least, I owe a tremendous expression of sincere gratitude and appreciation to my daughter, Noel Joy Shackelford.
 If you saw me at the 70th OTR, you probably saw her by my side taking notes or running around doing the dozens of tasks that I requested of her to make your OTR experience more enjoyable.
 The entire time she served at my side; she functioned with a sense of excitement, grace, humility, and a true desire to make sure that you had the best possible OTR.
 I couldn’t be more proud of her willingness to get so actively involved with such an amazing group of cavers.

-I had a wonderful time at the 69th OTR in 2018.
-It was truly an awesome OTR that I will never forget.
+I had a wonderful time at the 70th OTR.
 It was great to reunite with old friends and I made some new friends that I hope to see again for many years to come.

-We’re going to have a fabulous time and in the words of Dale Ibberson, “It’s a Brand New Party.”
+We’re planning to have a fabulous 71st OTR and in the words of Dale Ibberson, “It’s a Bran’ New Party!”